-Sibling Group - Sibling are either placed together or separately.
+Sibling Group - Sibling either placed together or separately.
 Orange Grove will be involved in facilitating contact between siblings as necessary and appropriate.

-Parent and Child - These situations are available for a parent and their child, where Foster Parents can provide support to a parent in developing their parenting skills.
-Additional training is provided for Foster Parents wishing to provide parent and child fostering due to the specific nature of their role, and in working in partnership with other professionals.
+Parent and Child - Are available for a parent and their child, where Foster Parents can provide support to a parent in developing their parenting skills.
+Additional training is provided for Foster Parents wishing to provide parent and child arrangements due to the specific nature of their role, and in working in partnership with other professionals.